refgenie/refgenie/docs/README.md

 ### Retrieve paths to refgenie-managed assets

-Once you've populated your refgenie with a few assets, it's easy to get paths to them:
+Once you've populated your refgenie with a few assets, use `seek` to retrieve their local file paths:

 ```console
 refgenie seek mm10/bowtie2_index